I request the Fraternal Order of Police Federal Credit Union Visa Check Card as indicated below. You are authorized to check my credit.

 You may withdraw a maximum of $500 on your Demand Deposit account balance (whichever is less) from a terminal per day, per Card.

-If you use your check card and a dispute arises with the merchant, you agree to make a good faith effort to resolve the dispute with the merchnt.
+If you use your check card and a dispute arises with the merchant, you agree to make a good-faith effort to resolve the dispute with the merchant.
 If you cannot resolve the dispute satisfaction, we will, at our discretion, assist you in your efforts to resolve such disputer.
 However, you are ultimately responsible for reaching a resolution.

 In addition to the limits on cash withdrawals at terminals, you may use your check card to purchase up to $1,000 in goods and services each day, as long as your available balance is sufficient to cover the aggregate of all purchases.

 You agree that you will not use and will not premit anyone else to use the card unlawfully, fo any illegal purpose, activity, or transaction.

 We will charge you fees in accordance with the information found in the Services and Fees brochure.
 The Credit Union reserves the right to make future changes in the account and/or Card(s) service charges, subject to our giving you notice as required by law.

 Notice Regarding ATM Fees By Others: If you use an automated teller machine that is not operated by us, you may be charged a fee by the operator of the machine and/or by an automated transfer network.

 You will get a memo documenting the transaction at the time you make any transfer to or from your account using a terminal.
 Deposit account statements also indicate transaction made with the Card(s).